-Electrolysis is a process in which electrical energy, from a direct current (dc) supply, decomposes (breaks down) electrolytes.
-The free moving ions in electrolytes are attracted to the oppositely-charged electrodes which connect to the dc supply.
+Electrolysis is a process in which electrical energy, from a direct current (dc) supply, breaks down electrolytes.
+The free moving ions in electrolytes are attracted to the oppositely charged electrodes which connect to the dc supply.

 So lead forms at the negative electrode and bromine forms at the positive electrode.